Surfaces that become isotopic after Dehn filling: Compressing sequences

 Now suppose $D$ is dishonest, and $D'$ is its witness.
 Thus, $D' \cap K \ne \emptyset$.
 The result of compressing along $D$ produces a sphere in $M(\alpha)$ and a surface that has the same genus as $F$, but meets $K$ fewer times, and thus has smaller width than $F$.
 This latter surface is precisely $F'$. \end{proof}

-\begin{dfn} A {\it compressing sequence} is a sequence $\{F_i\}$ of (possibly empty) 2-sided, embedded surfaces in $M(\alpha)$ such that for each $i$, either $F_i$ or $F_{i+1}$ is obtained from the other by compressing along a compressing disk in $M$, followed by discarding any resulting 2-sphere components in $M(\alpha)$. \end{dfn}
+\begin{dfn} A {\it compressing sequence} is a sequence $\{F_i\}$ of (possibly empty) 2-sided, embedded surfaces in $M(\alpha)$ such that for each $i$, either $F_i$ or $F_{i+1}$ is obtained from the other by compressing along a compressing disk in $M$, followed by discarding any resulting components that lie in a ball in $M(\alpha)$. \end{dfn}

 Note that by Lemma \ref{l:widthchange}, the widths of consecutive elements of a compressing sequence must be different.
 This motivates the next definition.

 \begin{dfn} Let $\{F_i\}$ be a compressing sequence.
 An element $F_i$ is said to be a {\it thick level} of the sequence if $w(F_i)>w(F_{i \pm 1})$. \end{dfn}